What are the Last Stage Symptoms of Blood Cancer?

 Blood cancers lead to extremely low platelet counts, impairing the ability of blood to clot.
 It results in many spontaneous bruises, bleeding gums, and nosebleeds and even leads to internal bleeding.
 The small cuts also take an unusually long time to heal.

-Extreme Loss
+Extreme Weight Loss and Cachexia

 Patients with blood cancer suffer from extreme weight loss.
 This is because in the terminal stage, the patient’s appetite decreases, and many also struggle to eat or drink.
 Sometimes, these people also require assistance with feeding and nutritional support.